Give your simulator superpowers

 // 2.
 The calling method exits

 As you can see, the calling method returns before the images are fetched.
-Eventually, a result is received, and we go back into our flow within the completion callback.
+Eventually, a result is received, and we return to our flow within the completion callback.
 This is an unstructured order of execution and can be hard to follow.
-This is especially true if we would perform another asynchronous method within our completion callback which would add another closure callback:
+This is especially true if we perform another asynchronous method within our completion callback, which would add another closure callback:

 // 1.
 Call the method